SapitoSucio/froggo-guides/docs/script_commands.md

 \***downrefitem** **<equipment slot\>**{,**<count\>**{,**<char_id\>**}};

 This command will downgrade an item in the specified equipment slot of the invoking character by -1, or a count if given.
-For a list of equipment slots see '`getequipid`'.
+For a list of equipment slots see ``getequipid``.

-This command will also display a 'refine failure' effect on the character and put appropriate messages into their chat window.
+This command will also display a `refine failure` effect on the character and put appropriate messages into their chat window.

 ---------------------------------------